aharonium/opensiddur.org/posts/posts/parashat-bshalah-color-coded-according-to-its-narrative-layers_(aharon.varady_2019-01-13).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>26</sup>&nbsp;He said: "If you will hearken, yes, hearken to the voice of YHVH your elo'ah, and what is right in his eyes will do, giving-ear to his commandments and keeping all his laws: all the sicknesses which I have imposed upon Mitsrayim, I will not impose upon you; for I am YHVH, your healer."</span>
+<span class="j"><sup>26</sup>&nbsp;He said: "If you will hearken, yes, hearken to the voice of YHVH your <em>elo'ah</em>, and what is right in his eyes will do, giving-ear to his commandments and keeping all his laws: all the sicknesses which I have imposed upon Mitsrayim, I will not impose upon you; for I am YHVH, your healer."</span>
 </div></td></tr>